pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 - The  `r pkg("wql")` package, which stands for \`water quality,' provides functions including anomaly detection to assist in the processing and exploration of data from environmental monitoring programs.
 - The Grubbs‐Beck test is recommended by the federal guidelines for detection of low outliers in flood flow frequency computation in the United States.
 The `r pkg("MGBT")` package computes the multiple Grubbs-Beck low-outlier test on positively distributed data and utilities for non-interpretive U.S. Geological Survey annual peak-stream flow data processing.
 - The  `r pkg("envoutliers")` package provides three semi-parametric methods for detection of outliers in environmental data based on kernel regression and subsequent analysis of smoothing residuals.
-- The  `r pkg("extremeIndex")` computes an index measuring the amount of information brought by forecasts for extreme events, subject to calibration.
+- The  `r pkg("extremeIndex")` package computes an index measuring the amount of information brought by forecasts for extreme events, subject to calibration.
 This index is originally designed for weather or climate forecasts, but it may be used in other forecasting contexts.
+- The  `r pkg("npphen")` package detects phenological cycles and anomalies in vegetation using nonparametric kernel-based methods, suitable for both vector and raster data, identifying deviations from expected seasonal patterns.

 #### Biomedical and Clinical Research Applications